Turnitin: Litigation

-Further criticism
+Corporate practices criticism

 The Italian scholar Michele Cortelazzo, professor of linguistics who also studies copyright attribution and similarity between texts, noted that, ironically, it is impossible to tell if Turnitin's source code has been plagiarized from other sources, because it is not open source.
 For the same reason, it is unknown what scientific methodologies, if any, Turnitin uses to assess papers.